Welcome to today's edition of the Rush 24-7 podcast.

 How about the subway bomb in London?

-What what more does anybody need here?
+What more does anybody need here?

-We are so affluent that we've got a half number of people here, a large number of people don't even have to pay attention to this stuff because it doesn't impact them directly yet.
+We are so affluent that we've got a half number of people here, a large number of people, don't even have to pay attention to this stuff because it doesn't impact them directly yet.

 But there are people who are paying attention to it and devoted to the cause and so forth.